MarinaAndreeva/nopWatermark/README.md

  - **Enable text watermark** – check this box to enable text watermark.
  - **Text** – this text will be displayed in the store pictures.
  - You can also select: **text font**, **text color**, watermark **size in %** relative to the original image, **position** of the watermark text, **opacity** (0 – transparent text, 1 – opaque text) and watermark text **rotation angle**.

+There is the possibility of using custom fonts for text watermark.
+This can be achieved by placing the TTF font file in the Fonts folder.
+After installing/reloading the plugin, the added font will appear in the **Text font** plugin setting.

 ### **Picture watermark**